RonLek/Google-Summer-of-Code/README.md

   - Multi-question polls.
   - Time limit for answering each question

-**All of the above deliverables were completed within the GSoC period. 🎉**
+**All of the above deliverables were completed within the GSoC period.
+Yay! 🎉**

 ## 📺 Demo